hayes/pothos/docs/plugins/prisma.md

 menu: Plugins
 ---

-# Prisma Plugin for GiraphQL
+# Prisma Plugin for Pothos

 This plugin provides tighter integration with prisma, making it easier to define prisma based object types, and helps solve n+1 queries for relations.
 It also has integrations for the relay plugin to make defining nodes and connections easy and efficient.

 ## Disclaimers